 The Thundering Herd track and field team defeated Ohio University in a border battle at the Ohio Women's Team Challenge in Athens.

-This season marks Coach Johnson's 3rd season overseeing sprints, jumps, and multi's for the Thundering Herd track and field program.
+Willie Johnson is in his fourth season overseeing sprints, jumps, and multi's for the Thundering Herd track and field program.

 Meanwhile, the 4x4 relay team of Amber Pierson, Vanessa Jules, Loren Dyer, and Hadassah Lynch dropped the school record time to 3:45.21 and went on to finish 7that the C-USA outdoor meet.

 The 4x1 Relay team of Kearra Haynes, Vanessa Jules, Brittany Carey, and Hadassah Lynch also found success, running the secondfastest time in school history (46.62) at the Hilltopper Relays before finishing in eighthat the C-USA Outdoor Championships.